 You will have to pay a penalty of $500 if you filed this kind of return because of a frivolous position on your part or a desire to delay or interfere with the administration of federal income tax laws.
+Don't let it happen; let Wall and Associates help.
 This includes altering or striking out the preprinted language above the space provided for your signature.

 The penalty must be paid in full upon notice and demand from the IRS even if you protest the penalty.